• Skip to primary navigation

 • Seal completely using the tines of a fork or create a rope appearance by pulling the edge out slightly and folding over, starting from one end and finishing at the opposite side.
 Repeat with remaining empanadas.

-• Place the empanadas two inches apart on a parchment-lined baking sheet.
+• Place the empanadas 2 inches (5 centimeters) apart on a parchment-lined baking sheet.
 Refrigerate for 20 minutes.

 • Bake in preheated oven until the empanadas are golden brown, 20-25 minutes.
 Allow to rest for 5 minutes before serving.